US STOCKS-S&P 500 ends down after rallying to best November ever

 S&P 500 set for its best November everhttps://tmsnrt.rs/2JbECsp

-(Reporting by Noel Randewich; additional reporting by Shriya Ramakrishnan and Medha Singh in Bengaluru; Editing by Richard Chang)
+(Reporting by Noel Randewich; additional reporting by Shriya Ramakrishnan and Medha Singh in Bengaluru; Editing by Richard Chang and Sam Holmes)

 ((noel.randewich@tr.com; (415) 677 2542, Twitter: @randewich))